KamiworksCat/djangotutorial-ubuntu/README.md

 Removing hardcoded url in index.html.
 (Completed) <br>
 Namespacing url names.
 (Completed) <br>

-# Status of part 4 tutorial
+# Status of part 4 tutorial: Done

 Enhance the outlook in detail.html (Completed) <br>
 Changing and enhancing the views.py when a vote request/query is submitted to the server.
 (Completed) <br>